wesherwo/discord-bot/README.md

 ## Setting a default channel
 Open the `Resources/ModuleResources/tournyOW.json` and chnage the X's for defaultChannel with the name of the voice channel that you want to be the default.

+## FFMPEG is not installed on the machine running the bot
+The play command requires FFMPEG to be installed on the machine that is running the bot.
+You can download it on the official FFMPEG website.
+Note: This isn't relevant if you use the Dockerfile because it will install FFMPEG inside of the container.